U-PROX CLC G80

 “Open Door” Mode: If the entry/exit time for a certain code is set to 254 seconds, after presenting this code, door status monitoring stops until the door is closed again.

-Code Guessing Block: If an unregistered identifier is presented three times in a row, the controller enters a blocking mode for a specified time.
+Code Guessing Block: If an unregistered identifier is presented three times in a row, the control panel enters a blocking mode for a specified time.

 Controller Programming